Cultural and Social Values Survey

 How does the research work?

-We have completed a pilot survey in Canada to test the effectiveness of the questions, and we have taken what we learned to revise and translate the survey for each of the NCF project countries (Argentina, Australia, Brazil, Canada, Finland, Norway, the United Kingdom, and the United States).
+The survey was fielded in all 8 project countries (Argentina, Australia, Brazil, Canada, Finland, Norway, the US, and the UK) and data collection is now complete.
+We are just beginning to analyze the data, but plan to dig deeper into the data in the coming months.
 The survey asks about people’s personal, cultural, and social values, including attitudes and behaviours on ethical questions, and orientations towards politics, science, law, education, and life’s meaning.
 The survey also examines people’s involvement with religion, spirituality, and their identification with nonreligious labels such as atheism, agnosticism, or humanism.
-The survey will launch in the coming months.
-We will collect a sample of approximately 1,000 responses in each of the countries.
+We have collected a sample of approximately 1,000 responses in each of the countries.

 What are we finding so far?

-The Canadian pilot study we ran in 2021 had a small sample size, so it is difficult to draw strong conclusions from it.
+Analysis of the results from the international survey are still underway, but we have tentative findings from a pilot study that we ran in Canada in 2021.
+This had a small sample size, so it is difficult to draw strong conclusions from it.
 Nonetheless, we have seen some interesting preliminary results that build upon previous findings.
 Our results suggest that the nonreligious have a strong left-leaning position on political and social questions.
 The overwhelming majority supports policies like universal basic income, higher taxes for the rich, access to abortion, and same-sex marriage.
 They also possess concern for the environment and an orientation to helping others in need.
 But there are also differences between our respondents, particularly regarding questions about whether there are absolute truths, how much is knowable, and whether life has meaning.
 On these issues we see diversity within the nonreligious population.

 These results are only tentative, but with a larger sample size in the international survey, we will be able to learn much more about the nonreligious population.